anywhichway/lazui/docs/lazui.md

 #### Client Side Routing

-If `lazui.js` is loaded with the query string `?router=<globalVariableForRouter>`, then a core router will be created and used to load content first from elements with `lz:url` attributes and then from a server.
+If you create a router it will be used to load content first from elements with `lz:url` attributes and then from a server.

 The directive and value `lz:controller="/controllers/lz/router.js"` will let you create a router without writing any Javascript.